amejiarosario/amejiarosario.github.io/source/_drafts/big-o-notation-and-time-complexity-to-speed-up-your-algorithms.md

 Again, using asymptotic analysis, we drop all constants and leave the most significant term: `n^2`.
 So, in big O notation, it would be `O(n^2)`.

 We are using a counter variable to help us verify.
 The `hasDupliates` function has two loops.
 If we have an input of 4 words, it will execute the inner block 16 times.
-If we have 9 will execute counter 81 and so forth.
+If we have 9 will perform counter 81 times and so forth.

 ```js
 hasDuplicates([1,2,3,4]);